 The RoboVac 11S has excellent battery life.
 On its most powerful suction setting, 'Max', it lasts just over an hour.
 On the least powerful mode, 'Standard', it cleans for almost two hours.
+That said, if you're looking for a budget-friendly robot vacuum that can last even longer on a single charge, take a look at the Shark ION Robot 2020.
 There's also a battery indicator light on the vacuum.
 It's blue when the vacuum is on standby, fully charged, or cleaning.
 When there's minimal battery life left, it turns solid orange and starts to return to the dock, and the battery flashes orange while it's charging.
 Lastly, the light flashes red when there's an error.

 The BoostIQ RoboVac 11S has three power settings: 'Standard Power', 'BoostIQ', which is the default setting and automatically switches between the two other settings depending on the surface, and 'Max'.
 It also has different cleaning modes, which you can control on the remote.